fibasile/nueval-machinable-rules/gitbook/embedded_networking_and_communications.md

 ## Embedded Networking and Communications

+* Send a message between two projects (group project)
-Design and build a wired &/or wireless network connecting at least two processors
+* Design and build a wired &/or wireless network connecting at least two processors

 ### Learning outcomes